Spacechild1/vstplugin/README.md

 ### macOS 10.15+

-How to workaround macOS GateKeeper (many thanks to Joseph Anderson):
+How to workaround the macOS GateKeeper (many thanks to Joseph Anderson):

 1)  un-quarantine VSTPlugin/vstplugin~ executables: